 Still want to be more empathic?
 Here are a few strategies for doing so.

 1. Try putting yourself in other's situations.
-Without knowing the full details of what someone is experiencing, we tend to make assumptions and judgments; instead, try harder at understanding what others are going through -- and how you can help them (if they want more help than a listening ear).
+Without knowing the full details of what someone is experiencing, we tend to make assumptions and judgments; instead, try harder to understand what others are going through -- and how you can help them (if they want more help than a listening ear).

 2. Practice being more emotionally available/vulnerable.
 When a friend or co-worker shares something that is troubling them, they may not be looking for advice or answers.
 They simply may need someone to hear their problems and offer emotional support.